 1. What is Power over Ethernet?

 Power over Ethernet (PoE) is a technology that allows you to power certain devices, such as IP phones, over network cables rather than traditional AC power outlets.
-This reduces the need for multiple cables, allowing for a less cluttered, simpler set up, whilst also providing greater flexibility for organising your office space.
+This reduces the need for multiple cables, allowing for a less cluttered, simpler setup, whilst also providing greater flexibility for organizing your office space.

 Many IP phones now come with ‘PoE’ support – or Power over Ethernet – but what does this actually mean for you?
 Below, we’ve tried to clearly and simply explain some of the main benefits and features of PoE, to help you become fully informed before you make your purchase.